kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 ### Background job

-Depending on the case, this time would be fine and could perhaps be moved into a background task.
-But for this example, this will not do.
+Depending on the case, it would be acceptable to move this computation into a background task.
+But in our scenario, this isn't the case

 ### Summary